Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions: Introduction

 \section{Introduction}

 We consider learning and approximation of several classes of real-valued functions over the uniform distribution on the Boolean hypercube $\zo^n$.
 The most well-studied class of functions that we consider is the class of submodular functions.
-Submodularity, a discrete analog of convexity, has played an essential role in combinatorial optimization~\cite{L83}.
-It appears in many important settings including cuts in graphs~\cite{GW95,Q95,FFI00}, rank function of matroids~\cite{E70,F97}, set covering problems~\cite{F98}, and plant location problems~\cite{CFN77}.
-A related class of functions is that of {\em fractional subadditive functions}, equivalently known as XOS functions, which generalize monotone submodular functions and have been introduced in the context of combinatorial auctions \cite{LLN06}.
-It turns out that these classes are all contained in a broader class, that of {\em self-bounding functions}, introduced in the context of concentration of measure inequalities \cite{BoucheronLM:00}.
-Informally, a function $f$ over $\zo^n$ is $a$-self-bounding if for every $x \in \zo^x$, $a \cdot f(x)$ upper bounds the sum of all the $n$ marginal decreases in the value of the function at $x$.
+A related class of functions is that of {\em fractional subadditive functions}, equivalently known as XOS functions, which generalize monotone submodular functions and have been introduced in the context of combinatorial auctions \citep{LLN06}.
+XOS functions are also known to have an equivalent definition as Rademacher complexity of a subset of data points for some class of functions \citep{FeldmanVondrak:15}.
+It turns out that these classes are all contained in a broader class, that of {\em self-bounding functions}, introduced in the context of concentration of measure inequalities \citep{BoucheronLM:00}.
+Informally, a function $f$ over $\zo^n$ is $a$-self-bounding if for every $x \in \zo^n$, $a \cdot f(x)$ upper bounds the sum of all the $n$ marginal decreases in the value of the function at $x$.
 For XOS functions $a=1$ and for submodular\footnote{Technically, self-bounding functions are always non-negative and hence capture only non-negative submodular functions.
 Submodularity is preserved under shifting of the function and therefore it is sufficient to consider non-negative submodular functions.} $a=2$ ($a$ is omitted when it equals 1).
 See Sec.~\ref{sec:prelims} for formal definitions and examples of self-bounding functions.